Virtual power plant: Operation

 Power delivery is controlled by a management system.
 The distributed nature of VPPs requires software to respond appropriately and securely to power requests, utility billing, payments to resource owners, etc.

 Services

 Typically, the VPP provides power (only) when requested by the utility.

 Peak shaving

-With the appropriate resources, a VPP can deliver incremental power on short notice, allowing it to help utilities manage peak loads that would otherwise require purchasing expensive power from a peaker plant (typically operating a simple cycle or combined cycle natural gas turbine).
+With the appropriate resources, a VPP can deliver incremental power on short notice, helping utilities to manage peak loads that would otherwise require purchasing expensive power from a peaker plant (typically powered by natural gas).

 Load following

 Given sufficient scale, a VPP can operate as a load-following generator, supplying output dynamically as demand changes throughout the day/night cycle.

 Ancillary services

 Virtual power plants can provide ancillary services that help maintain grid stability such as frequency regulation and providing operating reserve.
 These services are primarily used to maintain the instantaneous balance of electrical supply and demand.
 These services must respond to signals to increase or decrease load on the order of seconds to minutes.